smarekp/NeonAnarchyChummer/README.md

 - Download the latest [Neon Anarchy Dataset](https://github.com/smarekp/NeonAnarchyChummer/releases) release.
 - Drag and drop the `customdata` folder into Chummer's install directory.
 - Open Chummer and enable Neon Anarchy House Rules under `Tools > Options > Optional Rules`.
 There is no need to change the load order.
-- Restart Chummer and enable Neon Anarchy under `Tools > Options > Character Options`.
+- Restart Chummer and enable the Neon Anarchy sourcebook under `Tools > Options > Character Options`.
 - Restart Chummer again and you're ready to go!

 ### If you just want to update the Neon Anarchy Dataset